ccoutant/dwarf-locations/005-locations-on-stack.md

 with:

 > The value `V` on top of the stack is popped, and
-> a location is pushed on the stack for an implicit storage
+> a location for `L` is formed for a block of implicit storage
-> bank containing the value `V`, represented using the encoding and byte order of
+> containing the value `V`, represented using the encoding and byte order of
 > the value's type.
-The location has an offset of 0.
+The offset of `L` is set to 0, and `L` is pushed onto the stack.

 For `DW_OP_implicit_pointer`, in the first (non-normative) paragraph, replace "this value" with "the latter value".